cashjohnson/CSCI-3308-Womack-Sum2017/index.md

 To get started you will need to download the **Virtual Machine** (or VM) from the [CU Foundation](https://foundation.cs.colorado.edu/vm/) website.
 The website will explain how to download and install the VM.
 The site also covers some of the issues that may pop up while trying to install, so check this first before asking for help.

-You'll want the Summer 2017 Edition for this class. **Do not update/upgrade** the VM, as the first programming assignment works with the VM as deployed.
+You'll want the Summer 2017 Edition for this class.

 If you have trouble installing the VM then get help [here](mailto:ethan.hanner@Colorado.EDU).

 ### Class Forum

 I will be teaching multiple courses this summer and have not been provided with additional help (TA's).
-So, inorder to ensure you receive the help you need, we will be using [Piazza](https://piazza.com/colorado/summer2017/csci3573/home) for discussion/questions regarding problem sets and programming assignments.
+So, inorder to ensure you receive the help you need, we will be using [Piazza](https://piazza.com/colorado/summer2017/csci3308/home) for discussion/questions regarding problem sets and programming assignments.

-Sign up using the following link: [Piazza Forum - CSCI 3753](https://piazza.com/colorado/summer2017/csci3573)
+Sign up using the following link: [Piazza Forum - CSCI 3753](https://piazza.com/colorado/summer2017/csci3308)

 ### Course Website

-Please enroll ASAP in the [Moodle course web page]((https://moodle.cs.colorado.edu/course/view.php?id=164)).
+Please enroll ASAP in the [Moodle course web page]((https://moodle.cs.colorado.edu/course/view.php?id=163)).
 All of your class material will be available through Moodle, and all exams will be administered here as well.
 The enrollment key is: **kernel**

 ### Github

 As moodle can be a little tedious to use for downloading all class material, I will be maintaining a repo for this class with the following content:

+- Labs
 - Lecture Slides
-- Problem Sets
-- Programming Assignments
 - Demo Code from Class

 ### Fork Repository